LyQuid12/simple-captcha/README.md

 ## About This Project

-Simple 2FA Authentication Built In [Python](https://www.python.org/).
-With just 64 lines and your Knowledge of [Python](https://www.python.org/) you can create 2FA Authentication!
+Simple Captcha Authentication Built In [Python](https://www.python.org/).
+With just 64 lines and your Knowledge of [Python](https://www.python.org/) you can create Captcha Authentication!